 Hence, the relationship between health, well-being, and the SDGs is reciprocal.
 Improving health and well-being helps in achieving sustainable development, and vice versa.
 In this context, health and well-being are not just outcomes but are also powerful enablers of sustainable development.
 For the world to truly thrive, it must recognize and act upon these interconnections.

-This content aligns with Goal 3: Good Health and Goal 9: Industry, Innovation and Infrastructure by discussing the relationship between mental health and receiving the COVID-19 vaccination, a healthcare innovation introduced during the global COVID-19 pandemic.
+This content aligns with Goal 3: Good Health and Wellbeing and Goal 9: Industry, Innovation, and Infrastructure by exploring a novel area of research exploring the link between vascular disease and Alzheimer's Disease.